snyderks/jekyll-and-kristian/_jobs/ge-sdl.md

  - PostgreSQL
  - Oracle DB
 start-date: 2019-01-14
-time: January 2018-Present
+time: January 2018 - April 2018
 ---

+Implemented both frontend and database logic for a customer-facing parts ordering platform to improve usability.

-Currently developing an application to manage data collaboration across the GE Aviation supply chain, enabling supplier data access for GE engineers to improve delivery and quality across all aspects of the development process.
+Developed an application to manage data collaboration across the GE Aviation supply chain, enabling supplier data access for GE engineers to improve delivery and quality across all aspects of the development process.

 - Created REST-compliant API in Spring Boot
 - Developing Vue.js components